tanish-0909/Deploying-a-basic-ML-model/README.md

 # Deploying a basic ML model
  This is a guide to deploying a basic machine learning model using docker and FastAPI

+Note this guide is based on a combination of resources used, attached at the bottom of the file.

 1. create these files in a project:
     1. **main.py**            # FastAPI code for prediction API**
     2. **__init__.py**        # Empty file